Insight

 Overview

-• NDX’s outperformance was driven by its differentiated holdings in the Technology sector along with its underweight position in the Energy sector.
+• NDX’s underperformance was driven by its differentiated holdings and overweight position in the Technology sector.

 The Index uses the Industry Classification Benchmark (“ICB”) classification system which is composed of 11 economic industries: basic materials, consumer discretionary, consumer staples, energy, financials, health care, industrials, real estate, technology, telecommunications and utilities.